The Minte raises $2.25 million in seed funding to bring hotel-style housekeeping to luxury residences

 TC: What makes the company think people would prefer to work with The Minte versus housekeepers they know?
 These are trust-heavy relationships, a feature that other housecleaning startups have overlooked to their detriment.

 KW: Exactly.
-We bring the personal trust by having the same housekeeper assigned to the property, which allows the housekeeper to get to know the residents, and we bring the corporate side of trust by having insurance, QA by managers, and the ability to send a backup housekeeper if someone is out sick.
+We bring the personal trust by having the same housekeeper assigned to the property, which allows the housekeeper to get to know the residents, and we bring the corporate side of trust by having insurance, QA by managers and the ability to send a backup housekeeper if someone is out sick.
 We also have top-notch, live customer service if there is ever an issue.

 TC: What does your quality assurance process involve?

 KW: It’s a multi-tier process.
 First, we’ve implemented an eight-day training program for all new housekeepers.
-Second, housekeepers and housekeeping managers with whom we work almost always have hotel backgrounds, having worked at the Waldorf Astoria, The Conrad, and Sofitel, to name a few.
+Second, housekeepers and housekeeping managers with whom we work almost always have hotel backgrounds, having worked at the Waldorf Astoria, The Conrad and Sofitel, to name a few.
 Third, housekeeping managers do random spot checks of service.
 And fourth, users can rate and comment on every service, which we review in real time.
 It’s company policy to reach out to the resident any time something is less than four stars.

 Also worth mentioning: our products are eco-friendly, P&G products, so there’s no compromise on the quality of our supplies.